 - Kinematics:- Study and description of the possible motions of material bodies.

 Every motion whether it is linear or rotational is governed by certain laws.
 Mechanics deals with these laws and formulates them in a scientific manner so that we can predict results.
 The concept of ‘force’ is fully explained by Newton through his laws of motion.
-The basic ideas of state of rest and uniform motion were studied by various philosophers.
-According to Aristotle (384 – 322 BC), a constant force has to be applied on a body so as to keep it in motion with constant velocity.
+The basic ideas of a state of rest and uniform motion were studied by various philosophers.
+According to Aristotle (384 – 322 BC), a constant force has to be applied to a body so as to keep it in motion with constant velocity.
 Later on, Galileo (1564 – 1642 AD) stated that no force is required for a body to move with uniform velocity.
-Newton (1642 – 1727) was the first person who formulated the laws differentiating ‘state of rest’ and ‘state of uniform motion’.
+Newton (1642 – 1727) was the first person who formulated the laws differentiating the ‘state of rest’ and ‘state of uniform motion.

 Note:- Symbols which appear in the equations that express the laws of science should represent quantities which can be expressed in numerical terms.